KevinWhalen/dotfiles/README.md

 # dotfiles

-Finally gave into the pressure; yet another configuration file repository.
+Finally gave into the pressure; yet another repository of configurations.